cypress-io/cypress-documentation/source/zh-cn/guides/dashboard/github-integration.md

 {% note info %}
 GitHub Enterprise is currently not supported.
 Please [contact us](mailto:hello@cypress.io) if you are interested in Enterprise integration.
 {% endnote %}

 {% note warning %}
 GitHub Integration is dependent on your CI environment reliably providing commit SHA data (typically via an environment variable).
-This is not a problem for most users, but please [contact us](mailto:hello@cypress.io) if you are facing GitHub integration issues with your CI setup.
+This is not a problem for most users, but if you are facing GitHub integration issues with your CI setup, please make sure the git information is being sent properly by following {% url "these guidelines" continuous-integration#Git-information %}.
+If you are still facing issues after this, please [contact us](mailto:hello@cypress.io).
 {% endnote %}

 ## Install the Cypress GitHub app